Real Estate Legal & Tax Consultancy in Turkey for Foreign Property Owners (2025 Guide)

 10) Can I obtain Turkish citizenship via real estate?

-Yes.
-Invest ≥ USD 400,000 (valuation‑backed), hold for 3 years, and apply.
-Spouse and children <18 are included.
+Yes, subject to meeting the current investment threshold and holding period.
+Spouse and children under 18 are included.
+Practice may vary — verify current CBI conditions.
 A law firm in Istanbul aligns property, payments, and filings to meet CBI rules.

 11) Can my lawyer act for me with Power of Attorney?